kaliop-uk/ezmigrationbundle/README.md

             content_id: "reference:content_id_ref"
         etc: ...

+### How to update an existing Role to change its policies?

+When using a migration to update a Role, you must define ALL its policies.
+Any not defined will be removed.
+The safest and simplest way to make sure that you do not forget any of the existing policies is to first generate a update migration that has the complete specification of the role as it currently is defined, and then edit manually.

+Example command to create such a migration:

+    php ezpublish/console kaliop:migration:generate --type=role --mode=update --match-type=identifier --match-value=Anonymous bundleName

 ### When dumping a Content into a yml migration via the `generate` command, the list of attributes is empty

 A: this is most likely due to using a bad language configuration